 - Explore Makino, one of the most exquisite botanical gardens in Japan

+Our specailly curated Kochi City Afternoon Tour will bring you some of the Kochi highlights for sure.
 The outskirts of Kochi City have as much history, tradition, and naturescapes as city proper.
-The capital of Kochi Prefecture, with the population of 330,000, is blessed with mild subtropical climate, and has a lot to offer as a destination.
+The capital of Kochi Prefecture has the population of 330,000.
+It is blessed with mild subtropical climate, and has a lot to offer as a destination.
 Opt for a guided or a self-guided tour and set off exploring.
-Start from Kochi Station, reach Godaisan Park and its famous observatory which offers wonderful city views.
+Start from Kochi Station.
+Reach Godaisan Park and its famous observatory which offers wonderful city views.
 Visit famed Chikurinji Temple, its impressive five-story pagoda, the treasure house and its elegant garden.
 Make sure to check out Makino Botanical Gardens, named after Dr Tomitaro Makino, the father of botany in Japan.
 Makino Botanical Gardens boast numerous plant species that follow seasons, a museum dedicated to Dr Makino and much more.

 12:00 Kochi Station